 MDRC’s Commitment to Diversity

-To advance our mission, we must recruit and retain staff that encompass a diversity of backgrounds and perspectives, ensure equity in our policies and practices, and build a culture of inclusion, in which all of our staff feel welcome and valued.
-Promoting these values at MDRC improves the quality and relevance of our research, as well as the daily experiences of our staff.
-Read the full statement
+To advance our mission, we recruit and retain staff who encompass a diversity of backgrounds and perspectives, strive for equity in our policies and practices, and create a culture of inclusion, in which all of our staff feel welcome and valued.
+Advancing these values at MDRC improves the quality and relevance of our research, as well as the daily experiences of our staff.